Gyula Strommer

 Gyula Strommer (8 May 1920 – 28 August 1995) was a Hungarian mathematician and astronomer.

 He discovered an asteroid, 1537 Transylvania, on 27 August 1940.
 This was his first scientific success.
-From 1942, he was a teaching assistant at the Descriptive Geometry Department of the Technical University of Budapest.
+From 1942, he was a teaching assistant in the Department of Descriptive Geometry at the Technical University of Budapest.
 In 1952, he became the head of the Descriptive Geometry Department.
 In 1972, he was appointed a university professor.
 Between 1981 and 1987, he was the dean of the Faculty of Mechanical Engineering.

 His research topics: the foundations of geometry, Bolyai-Lobachevsky geometry.